Foreign Language, French (FF)

 Course Type(s): None

-An intermediate-level, communicative-based language sequence.
-A review of French grammar, vocabulary and communicative structures, this course sequence (FF-201 and FF-202) emphasizes skill development in speaking, listening comprehension, reading, and writing in French through oral and written practice in the classroom and in the language laboratory.
-Students will also be introduced to French literature and culture through short literary and non-literary texts.
-FF-201 and FF-202 are sequential.
-Students who register for FF-201 must also register for a weekly session of conversation practice in the World Languages and Cultures Resource Center, coordinated by the Department of World Languages and Cultures.
+An intermediate-level, communicative-based language course.
+The FF-201/FF-202 course sequence emphasizes skill development in speaking, listening comprehension, reading, and writing in French through oral and written practice in the classroom and in small groups in the language laboratory.
+Through communicative and proficiency-building activities, students learn and review French grammar, vocabulary, and communicative structures.
+Students will also be introduced to Francophone literature and cultures through short literary and non-literary texts.
+Students who register for FF-201 must also register for a weekly session of conversation practice.
+FF-101 through FF-202 courses are sequential.

 Course usage information